-To set up a PDU in conjunction with a Dual Rail LCD Over-IP KVM Switch, refer to the images below and do the following:
+To set up a PDU in conjunction with a KVM over IP Switch, refer to the images below and do the following:

 - 1. Connect both the KVM over IP Switch and the PDU to your Ethernet switch. - 2.
 In the PDU's GUI, browse to Device Management, then to OOBC.
 In Console Port Settings, set the Baud Rate to 38400 bps.